-medical examination notice has the meaning given in regulation 55B(1).
+medical examination notice has the meaning given in regulation 55F(1).

-55B.
+[Regulation 55E inserted: SL 2022/214 r.
+9.]

+55F.
 Regulator may direct medical examination of workers

 (1) The regulator may, by written notice (a medical examination notice), direct a person conducting a business or undertaking to arrange, at the expense of the person and within the time specified in the notice, a medical examination of a worker whose name is specified in the notice.